xzbits/Project5_Sparkify_Airflow_ND/README.md

 * Password: Enter your `Secret access key` from the IAM User credentials you downloaded earlier.
 Once you've entered these values, select Save.

-### Step 2.2: Create new connection to cluster Postgre database
+### Step 2.2: Create new connection to cluster Postgres database
 * Conn Id: Enter `redshift`.
 * Conn Type: Enter `Postgres`.
 * Host: Enter the endpoint of your Redshift cluster, excluding the port and schema name at the end.
 You can find this by